palantir/gradle-jdks/gradle-jdks-setup/README.md

 ## Unsupported

-- This workflow is not supported on `Windows` at the moment
+- This workflow is disabled on `Windows` at the moment.
 - We only support Java language Versions specifications >= 11 (see `gradle-jdks-setup/build.gradle` `javaVersion` specifications).